-The "Extra Help" program helps people with limited resources pay for their drugs.
-Chapter 2, Section 7 tells more about this program.
+There are programs to help people with limited resources pay for their drugs.
+These include "Extra Help" and .
+Chapter 2, Section 7 tells more about these programs.
 If you qualify, enrolling in the program might lower your monthly plan premium.